 Even when I was ready to start dating again, I was looking for someone "different" this time.
 Different from the others; someone

 more like me.
-Someone who loves the concept of family, and being outdoors, and photography, and most of all, me.
+Someone who cherishes family time, and being outdoors, and photography, and most of all, me.
 Yes, I wanted someone who wants to make me a priority because I would be willing to do that for them.

-I didn't have a master list, or anything, but I was aware as I met different men that while they may have had certain attributes that were desirable, I knew that I would be "settling" by putting up with certain habits that would be detrimental in the long run.
+There was no master list, with requirements and ultimatums, but I was aware as I met different men that while they may have had certain attributes that were desirable, I knew that I would be "settling" by putting up with other habits that would be problematic in the long run.
 I was hoping to find someone like me.
-I realize there may be some truth to that "opposites attract" thing, but was willing to try similar this time.
+I realize there may be some truth to the whole "opposites attract" thing, but this time I was willing to try someone more similar than opposite.
 Not identical, but someone who could understand and appreciate who I am because of who he is.

 Would it be asking too much to find someone who loves words, and understands the basics of grammar?
-Would it be possible to find someone who liked to read, but didn't like TV?
+Would it be possible to find someone who liked to read, and didn't watch TV every night and weekend?
 Was there someone out there who liked to hike, and liked to make plans, and could manage money?
 I don't need rich; just someone who can live within his means, and still enjoy life.

 I wanted to find someone who could appreciate the wonderful human beings I created who became some of the best people I know.
 Yes, I wanted someone who would love my kids as if they were his own.
+I wanted a man who was a good father, and wanted me to be a part of his children's lives.
 I wanted someone who didn't drink or smoke.
 Someone who would choose uplifting entertainment for us to enjoy.
 Someone who likes music and art and theater.
 If that person could like to dance, even if it's just in the privacy of our kitchen, that would be awesome, too.

 I guess I was looking for the male version of myself, basically.
 That's no small feat...not that I'm that phenomenal, but the likelihood of my finding many of my qualities in a man would be pretty amazing.

 And yet, I did it.
 I found the male version of myself in Chuck.
-Last week I shared this graphic with him, with these words: "Somehow, I think I did."
+Last week I shared this graphic with him, with these words: "Somehow, I think we did."

 His response?
 "Pretty much."

 Our likes and dislikes are similar, with some big discrepancies.
 I never met a food I wouldn't try.
-Chuck has tried a few foods, and can predict that he wouldn't like many more.
-I like music from many genres, except opera.
-Chuck loves classical music, but not opera.
+Chuck has tried a few foods, and based on his limited previous experience, can predict that he wouldn't like much else.
+I like music from many genres, especially country, except opera.
+Chuck loves classical music, tolerates my country music, but does not like opera.
 (Whew.)
+We both want to try opera sometime, to give it a chance.
 I love water and coffee.
-Chuck loves Powerade Zero, blue, please.
+Chuck loves Powerade Zero, only the blue kind, please.
 I love sweet snacks; Chuck loves salty snacks.